Skip to content

 Simple page

-You can create a basic custom page with just the frontend component.
+You can create a basic custom page by adding an index.jsx (or index.tsx) file in a page directory.
 This example creates a simple welcome page that displays a static message.

 Example: